-It’s hard to believe a few years have passed since I first welcomed our readers to the nightmare landscape of viral horror known as creepypasta… and since then, the pastas themselves — along with their menagerie of spooky characters and devoted fans all around the world — have become such a part of popular culture that networks like SyFy (whose creepypasta-inspired series CHANNEL ZERO continues after two seasons) and major news outlets including The New York Times have begun to take notice.
+It’s hard to believe how many years have passed since I first welcomed our readers to the nightmare landscape of viral horror known as creepypasta… and since then, the pastas themselves — along with their menagerie of spooky characters and devoted fans all around the world — have become such a part of popular culture that networks like SyFy (whose creepypasta-inspired series CHANNEL ZERO continues as we speak) and major news outlets including The New York Times have begun to take notice.

 My October 2015 feature “The Ten Creepiest Creepypastas (That Aren’t Slender Man)” could be seen as a primer on the subject, covering the most popular and enduring viral legends and widely-shared horror stories… but there are thousands more lurking in the darker corners of the web that I’ve only just begun to reveal.